edoz90/PAP-Assignment/pap.md

     (>>=) :: m a -> (a -> m b) -> m b
     (>>) :: m a -> m b -> m b
     return :: a -> m a
-    fail :: String -> m a -- error funciont is based on fail
+    fail :: String -> m a -- error function is based on fail
 ```

 # Come specificare la combinazione di azioni con le monadi